alozano-77/AWS-SAA-C02-Course/README.md

 The user data is not secure, anyone can see what gets passed in.
 For this reason it is important not to pass passwords or long term credentials.

-User data is limited to 16 KB in size.
+**User data is limited to 16 KB in size**.
 Anything larger than this will need to pass a script to download the larger set of data.

 User data can be modified if you stop the instance, change the user